codacy/docs/docs/faq/troubleshooting/not-a-member-of-the-organization.md

-# Why do I get a "Not a member of the organization" message?
+# Not a member of the organization

 When you see this message, it means that the email that is being used to make the commit is not from a repository collaborator, and we cannot analyze the commit.